Coming Home (2014 film): Production

 The film was shot in Tianjin and Beijing.

 Releases

 Coming Home had its international premiere at the 2014 Cannes Film Festival in the out of competition section.
 It was scheduled to be screened in the Special Presentations section of the 2014 Toronto International Film Festival.

 Reception

 Critical reception

 On Rotten Tomatoes, the film has a rating of 89% based on 80 reviews, with an average rating of 7.6/10.
 The website's critics consensus reads: "The rare tearjerking melodrama with sociopolitical subtext, Coming Home plucks the heartstrings with thought-provoking power."
 According to Metacritic, which sampled 21 critics and calculated a weighted average score of 81 out of 100, the film received "universal acclaim".

+While Yan Geling's novel delves more deeply into the protagonist's full life span and the broader historical devastation, the adaptation narrows focus to the post-Revolution aftermath, transforming political trauma into an intimate family melodrama that prioritizes emotional subtlety over explicit critique.
+The movie was praised its "heartbreaking" depiction of ordinary lives shattered by political upheaval, Gong Li's masterful performance conveying profound loss and resilience, and director Zhang's return to understated storytelling after his more extravagant works.
+Some critics have compared its epic gravity within domestic confines to classics like Doctor Zhivago.
+However, other observers note that the film "pulls up short" on historical reflection, muting the era's harsher realities in favor of tender resignation.
+This choice is often attributed to censorship pressures—a reality Yan herself alluded to when discussing the deviations from her original novel.

 Box office

 The film grossed ¥23.7 million (US$3.80 million) on the first day in China and reached US$46,000,000.
 It earned a total of internationally.